 She tweeted a useful tip for those whose marketing tactics are stuck in the past: "Marketing planning should be for the world you live in, not the one you grew up in."

 Women looking to advance their careers and achieve success should follow Sallie Krawcheck on LinkedIn and Twitter.
 She's the CEO of Ellevest, an investing platform for women, and chairman of Ellevate Network, a global professional women's network.

 While many in the business world advocate a "fake it 'til you make it" approach, LaPorte prizes honesty.
-She points out in a recent #Truthbomb that "faking it has a cost."
+She pointed out in a #Truthbomb that "faking it has a cost."